Senba Mimaba

-Senba Mimaba (ꯁꯦꯟꯄ ꯃꯤꯃꯥꯄ) was a king of the Khuman dynasty and a prince of the Luwang dynasty of Ancient Kangleipak (present-day Manipur, India).
-He ruled from 700 CE to 760 CE, during the time of King Naothingkhong of the Ningthouja dynasty.
+Senba Mimaba (ꯁꯦꯟꯕꯥ ꯃꯤꯃꯥꯕ) was a monarch of the Khuman dynasty of Ancient Kangleipak (early Manipur) who reigned from 700 CE to 760 CE.
+He was also inherently a Luwang prince.

+He was a contemporary of Meitei king Naothingkhong of the Ningthouja dynasty.
+He succeeded his maternal grandfather, Punshi Yumoiba.

 Early life

-Senba Mimaba was a son of Luwang Ningthou Punshiba of the Luwang dynasty, and Queen Khayoiron Ngabi, a Khuman princess of the Khuman dynasty and the daughter of Khuman king Punshi Yumoiba.
+Senba Mimaba was born to Luwang Ningthou Punshiba and Khayoiron Nganbi (Nganu Thumbi) from the Khuman dynasty, even though both clans share a common ancestry.
+Eventually, his mother separated from his father and returned with Senba Mimaba to the Khuman region.
+He transported the figure of Imoinu from the Luwang territory to the Khuman territory.

-After a marital separation between his parents, Queen Khayoiron returned to the Khuman region with her son.
-According to narratives, Luwang Ningthou Punshiba later reunited with his son during a hunting expedition.
+Senba Mimaba was reunited with his father during a hunting incident.

-Reign and integration into hill communities
+Reign and integration into hill tribes

-After the death of his maternal grandfather Punshi Yumoiba, Senba Mimaba became the ruler of the Khuman kingdom in 700 CE.
-He ruled until 760 CE, after which he was succeeded by Yoithongai.
+After the death of his maternal grandfather Punshi Yumoiba, Senba Mimaba took the throne of the Khuman kingdom in 700 CE.
+He reigned until 760 CE, when he was succeeded by Yoithongai.

-During his reign, Senba Mimaba also began a journey to the southeastern hills of Ancient Manipur.
-He eventually integrated with local hill communities and is regarded as one of the foundational ancestors of the Maring tribe.
-His settlement in the hills helped establish enduring links between the Khuman dynasty and the Maring people.
+During his reign, Senba Mimaba initiated an expedition to the southeastern hills of Manipur.
+He ultimately integrated with local hill communities and is recognized as one of the principal ancestral figures of the Maring tribe.

 Descendants

-Senba Mimaba had three sons: Laiku, Laikha, and Laipha.
-After his rule ended and Yoithongai ascended the Khuman throne, all three sons fled the kingdom.
-Laiku settled in Leitang, Laikha in Uchiwa, and Laipha migrated to the Maring region, where he assimilated into the Maring population.
+Senba Mimaba had three children: Laiku, Laikha, and Laipha.
+Following the conclusion of his reign and with Yoithongai taking over the Khuman throne, all three sons escaped the kingdom.
+Laiku made his home in Leitang, Laikha established himself in Uchiwa, and Laipha moved to the Maring region, where he assimilated into the Maring community.